adedomin/CSC450-project-proposal/final/final.md

 In the shell, there exists a simple plugin which leverages this power.
 The shell would provide a builtin command, *emit* and *on*.
 The *on* command will take a label and a command as arguments.
-The command will be executed when a matching *emit* with the appropriate label is invoked.
+When executed, the system will listen for the label provided.

-  * The *emit* command will accept input from stdin, standard input.
+As a result, when a user calls an *emit* with the correct label, the *on* will be triggered and the command associated with the on will be ran.
-  * The input will be piped into the stdin of the command that is labeled to be invoked.
+Information can be fed through the *emit* that will flow to the *on* using piping.

 {% put cool graph here %}